AllenDowney/EqualityWEF/HALE/plan.md

 11. **NCD Mortality (30-70 years)** - `data/who_ncd_mortality_30_70.csv`
     - Column: `NCDMortality30_70`
     - Results: `NCDMortality30_70_Male`, `NCDMortality30_70_Female` (%)
-    - Note: Combined indicator (cardiovascular, cancer, diabetes, chronic respiratory)
+    - Note: NCD = Non-Communicable Disease.
+Combined indicator (cardiovascular, cancer, diabetes, chronic respiratory)

 **Note on excluded indicators:**
 - **Intimate Partner Violence (IPV) prevalence** - Excluded from the model because: (1) data is missing for some OECD countries, and (2) it is likely not a strong direct indicator of HALE gender gap (it affects morbidity/quality of life more than mortality, and the relationship to HALE gap is indirect and complex).